fmulero/rename-test/README.md

 # rename-test
-This is a simple repository to test the branch renaming steps
+This is a simple repository to test the branch renaming steps.